-Section 8: Operating the Ethernet Beltpack IBP10
+Section 7: Operating the Ethernet Beltpack IBP10

-8.1 Connecting the Ethernet Beltpack IBP10
+7.1 Connecting the Ethernet Beltpack IBP10

-- Ethernet Beltpack for 8 Talk channels (Master + Shift) with 4 Talk keys. - Two Daisy-chain ring PoE Lines (PoE standard power and data) - 6-pin connector headset port and TRS headset port (Mic and Earphone) - Available as a portable desktop - Connected to the Remote Antennas that works with the Base Station.
+- Ethernet Beltpack for 8 Talk channels (Master + Shift) with 4 Talk keys. - A IBP10 can be connected to two Base Stations.
+In this case, a IBP10 can use ten Genie group channels. - PoE In and PoE Out provide daisy-chaining capability - 6-pin connector headset port and TRS headset port (Mic and Earphone) - Available as a portable desktop - Connected to the Remote Antennas that works with the Base Station. - For wired system configurations, connect to Master Line Router.